Paterson

 “There is a difference.
 Either we decide we are each other’s rock and work on the marriage one day at a time or we decide we’re not and we call it quits.
 Either way, there is a focus and it is here.
 Now the purpose is elsewhere.
 The centre of gravity has shifted.”

-There was a silence about them.
-It was bitter sweet, but strangely companionable.
+A silence came about them.
+Bitter sweet, but strangely companionable.

 “Now, are there any other painful obvious things, I can spell out for you, master?” she asked.